What are Olympic Medals made from?

 Now that the excitement (and for most of us, the anticipated final disappointment) of the Euros is over, our sporting focus has seamlessly moved to the re-scheduled Tokyo Olympics in Japan.

 As the medal haul starts to grow, so does the catalogue of photographs of jubilant athletes and contestants having their pictures taken with their priceless medals.
-One picture you will see again and again is the close-up of the Olympians seemingly biting their newly won medal with their incisors as if they are checking the authenticity of the metal.
+One picture you will see again and again is the close-up of the Olympians seemingly biting their newly won medal with their incisors as if they are checking its authenticity.
+Trust us, they're real...

 Each Olympics has its own medal design and Tokyo is no different, with its own unique pattern.
 The design for the medal was submitted by a member of the Japanese public after a competition received over 400 entries.